MProx/Sphero_mini/README.md

 ## Usage:
 The class methods are well commented, so for usage of each, see sphero_mini.py.

-As an example demonstrating basic usage, see run.py.
-Make sure that both sphero_mini.py and sphero_constants.py are saved in the same folder as run.py.
+As examples demonstrating basic usage, see the three example files included in this repo.
+Make sure that both sphero_mini.py and sphero_constants.py are saved in the same folder as the example file.
 Then from linux command prompt, navigate to that folder and run the following command:

-> $ python run.py [sphero MAC address]
+> $ python example_roll.py [sphero MAC address]

 On Linux, use 'sudo hcitool lescan' to find your Sphero Mini's MAC address.